Matt Peperell's Blog

 Written: 04 Dec 2021 (Index by date)

-Tags: tech (Index by tag)
+Tags: tech fault-finding (Index by tag)

 According to a colleague I mentored around 10 years ago, “What do the logs say?” is one of my mantras.
 I guess that’s fair.
 It probably still applies now.
 [Current colleagues, feel free to pass comment!]
 Logs are designed to be a useful source of diagnostic information and they’re often the first thing I check, after any message immediately output in stderr or stdout.